mongodb/specifications/source/server-selection/server-selection.rst

 2016-07-21: Updated for Max Staleness support.

-2016-08-03: Clarify selection algorithm, in particular that maxStalenessSeconds comes before tag_sets.
+2016-08-03: Clarify selection algorithm, in particular that maxStalenessMS comes before tag_sets.

 2016-10-24: Rename option from "maxStalenessMS" to "maxStalenessSeconds".